Springe direkt zu Inhalt

 Haering, S., Schulze, L., Geiling, A., Meyer, C., Klusmann, H., Schumacher, S., Knaevelsrud, C., Engel, S. (in press).
 Higher risk – less data: A systematic review and meta-analysis on the role of sex and gender in trauma research.
 Journal of Psychopathology and Clinical Science.

-Riecke, A.,* Klusmann, H.,* Heinrich, M., Haering, S., Blecker, M. K., Knaevelsrud, C.# & Schumacher, S.# (2024).
+Ricke, A.,* Klusmann, H.,* Heinrich, M., Haering, S., Blecker, M. K., Knaevelsrud, C.# & Schumacher, S.# (2024).
 Taube Menschen in Deutschland: Mental Health Literacy und Einschätzung der Angebote des psychiatrisch-psychotherapeutischen Versorgungssystem – eine Online Studie.
-[Deaf people in Germany: mental health literacy and perception of mental health services.]
-Verhaltenstherapie.
-1–11. https://doi.org/10.1159/000535009 *Shared first authorship, #Shared last authorship
+[Deaf people in Germany: mental health literacy and perception of mental health services - an online study.]
+Verhaltenstherapie, 34(1), 11–21. https://doi.org/10.1159/000535009 *Shared first authorship, #Shared last authorship

 2023

 Klusmann, H., Luecking, N., Engel, S., Blecker, M. K., Knaevelsrud, C., & Schumacher, S. (2023).
-Menstrual cycle-related changes in HPA axis reactivity to acute psychosocial and physiological stressors-a systematic review and meta-analysis of longitudinal studies.
+Menstrual cycle-related changes in HPA axis reactivity to acute psychosocial and physiological stressors - A systematic review and meta-analysis of longitudinal studies.
 Neuroscience and biobehavioral reviews, 150, 105212. https://doi.org/10.1016/j.neubiorev.2023.105212

 2022